leoditommaso/leoditommaso.io/_posts/2015-01-17-my-childhood-love.markdown

 package managers... the list would be endless, as would be the arguments that supports one operating system or the other.

 I've used a lot of different OSs.
-In fact, not so many years ago, my notebook (the one I used for work and for my 'experiments') was reinstalled once a week.
+In fact, not so many years ago, my laptop (the one I used for work and for my 'experiments') was reinstalled once a week.
 Mandrake, Debian, Red Hat, Fedora, Slackware, Gentoo, Suse, Knoppix, Xandros, Linspire, Ubuntu, CentOS (just to name some Linux distros) and of course every